 From the market we then made our way to Poo’s cooking school.
 In the small intimate setting of her home, we learned how to make a spicy beef salad, pad Thai and a delicious green curry.
 It’s easy to say this, but it was genuinely some of the best food I had in Thailand.
 Everything was so simple to make and so delicious too.
 It really teaches you about Thai food and flavours.
 Oh, and every day there’s a different menu too so you can keep on coming back to learn new dishes!

 One of the best things about cooking with Poo is a lot of the money goes back into the local community, so you’re actually helping the people living around Poo too.

-I really do think this is one of the best food tours in Bangkok and I can’t recommend it enough!
+I really do think this is one of the best Bangkok food tours and I can’t recommend it enough!

 Cost: £36/$47 per person.
 You can find out more about this food tour here.

-This is another food tour you just have to do while you’re in Bangkok!
+This is another Thailand food tour you just have to do while you’re in the capital.

 What I loved about this tour was we really went off the beaten path.
 Our first stop was at a tiny food market followed by a tasty hot pot on the streets surrounded by locals.
 From them on it was a flavour odyssey as we tried anything and everything under city’s lights.

 On this Bangkok street food tour you’ll be like a local visiting the most known landmarks like the Old Town temples and the flower markets all with one major difference – it’s without the crowds that you find on usual tours.

 Also, our guide Lek was brilliant at explaining everything we were eating.
 We even got to try a few interesting things like bugs and tripe.
 It really shows you what the local delicacies are in Bangkok.